Aerospace

 The United Nations Office for Outer Space Affairs is established in Vienna (Austria).
 It promotes international cooperation and the peaceful use of outer space.
 UNOOSA monitors the implementation of UN space law obligations, e.g., keeping the register of space objects.
 Thirdly, UNOOSA organises training sessions and seminars in the framework of the United Nations Space Applications Programme.

 In addition, UNOOSA fulfils its function as secretariat of the United Nations Committee on the Peaceful Uses of Outer Space (COPUOS).
 Founded in 1959, COPUOS was instrumental in the creation of the five treaties on space law (to which Belgium is a party) and in the conceptualisation of the five principles regarding outer space.
 In other words, COPUOS is of vital importance in the development of space law and aerospace.
 Basic principles and topical issues are the subject of debate in the numerous subaltern bodies of which the Legal Subcommittee and the Scientific and Technical Subcommittee are the most important ones.
-Belgium actively participates in the ongoing debates on long-term sustainable access to outer space and the exploitation of outer space (space resources).
+Belgium actively participates in the ongoing debates on long-term sustainable access to outer space and the use of the resources of outer space (space resources).
+In March 2024, Belgium together with the Grand Duchy of Luxembourg organised an expert meeting in Luxembourg City, with the aim of substantially fuelling the debate on space resources within COPUOS.